notwaldorf/notwaldorf.github.com/_posts/2014-04-22-static-initializers.markdown

 }
 {% endhighlight %}

 _Static initialization_ is the dance we do when creating these objects.
 This is not a dance we do when we initialize things with _constant_ data (like `static int x = 42`); the compiler sees that the thing after the `=` is constant and can't change, so it can inline it.
 However, if you try to initialize a variable by running code (e.g. `static int x = foo()`), then this is not a constant anymore, and it will result in a static initializer.
-Because this looks involved, the compiler promises you to run all the static initializers before the body of `main()` is executed.
+In C++11, I think `constexpr` will let you hint to the compiler that the thing after the equal is a constant expression, if it is that, so it can inline it.
+I don't get to use a lot of C++11, so this is still about nightmares of C++ past, and I don't think `constexpr` will do away with all of the murders anyway.
+Finally, the compiler promises you to run all the static initializers before the body of `main()` is executed.
 That, unfortunately, doesn't mean much.

 ## Why static initializers are bad news bears
 As Douglas Adams, the inventor of C++ said, static initializers have "made a lot of people very angry and been widely regarded as a bad move".
 Apart from being hard to spell, they tend to throw up on your shoes: